andykang8099/viral-ancestral/README.md

 # YX-AUG Motif Ancestry

-Collaboration of Yuzhou Jang, Helena Jaramillo Mesa, Aurelie Rakotondrafara, and Claudia Solis-Lemus
+Collaboration of Yuzhou Kang, Helena Jaramillo Mesa, Aurelie Rakotondrafara, and Claudia Solis-Lemus

 See `file_list.md` for a description of files in this repository.